jakejone/ReciteWord/README.md

 and it's a voice drive everything tool

-you need to record the word, the word meaning ,and the sentence, the tool will generate text by your audio
+you need to record the word, the word meaning ,and the sentences, the tool will generate text by your audio

 ## Features

  - WordBanner